mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/08/oci-config-sync.md

 Let's see in action how [Config Sync can deploy OCI artifacts stored in Artifact Registry](https://cloud.google.com/anthos-config-management/docs/how-to/publish-config-registry).

-Create a GKE cluster registered in a Fleet:
+Create a GKE cluster registered in a Fleet to enable Config Management:
 ```
 project=FIXME
 region=us-east4